 Having struggled with this issue for some time, I thought I would attempt to get a final answer as to how Thomas Aquinas’s Summa Theologiæ* is to be cited in academic writing.
 What I discovered is that there seems to be no authoritative answer.
 This does not mean, however, that there are no wrong ways to do so.
-Below I present my findings (all subject to change as Thomists from around the blogosphere send in corrections! [please submit sources if you send in corrections]).
+Below I present my findings (all subject to change as Thomists from around the blogosphere send in suggestions!).

 Citing the Summa is based on its structure, so let’s begin with that.

 The Summa has three main divisions called Parts: